-I am currently Programme Lead for Childhood and Youth Studies (Undergraduate) at the Open Univerisity.
+From 2016-2019 I was Programme Lead for Childhood and Youth Studies (Undergraduate) at the Open University.

-My research interests centre around work with young eople, 'informal learning', 'professional formation' and 'identity and the social dimension of learning'.
+My research interests centre around work with young eople, 'informal learning', 'professional formation' and 'identity and 'the social dimension of learning'.

 I am involved in a range of scholarship projects examing various dimensions of teaching and learning here at the Open univeristy.

-I have recently contibuted as a central team memeber to the NP3 research project: http://edfutures.net/Main_Page
+I have recently contibuted as a central team member to the NP3 research project: http://edfutures.net/Main_Page

-I am Programme Lead for Childhood and youth Studies (Undergraduate) which includes:
+From 2016 - 2019 I was Programme Lead for Childhood and youth Studies (Undergraduate) which includes: